 And here’s why.,.

-When I go to an event, a conference or a workshop I want to meet someone new that I can get to know.
+When I go to an event, a conference or workshop, I want to meet someone new that I can get to know.
 Making a connection with someone could be as simple as having something in common, but it’s also important for me to connect with people I don’t have commonalities with.

 Expanding my openness to see things from a different perspective is important to me.
 As a business professional, I strive to steer from judgment and always come from a place of inclusivity for ideas, idealisms, cultures, etc.